storesafe/cordova-sqlite-storage/README.md

 ## Major TODOs

 - Integrate with IndexedDBShim and some other libraries such as Sequelize, Squel.js, WebSqlSync, Persistence.js, Knex, etc.
-- Version with proper BLOB support

 ## For future considertion

 - Auto-vacuum option
 - Browser platform
+- BLOB support for Windows

 ## Alternatives

 ### Other versions

-- [litehelpers / Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage) - Cordova sqlite storage plugin with support for WP(7/8).
+- [litehelpers / Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage) - core version for Android and iOS
-- [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) - maintenance of WP8 version along with the other supported platforms Android/iOS/Windows 8.1/Windows Phone 8.1/Windows 10
+- [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) - maintenance of WP8 version along with the other supported platforms Android/iOS/Windows
 - [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter) - supports [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android, iOS, and Windows 8.1(+)/Windows Phone 8.1(+)
 - [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) - internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (iOS) - with a different licensing scheme
 - [litehelpers / Cordova-sqlite-evfree-ext](https://github.com/litehelpers/Cordova-sqlite-evfree-ext) - version with support for ATTACH, includes internal memory improvements to support larger transactions (Android/iOS) and fix to support all Unicode characters (with a different licensing scheme)